riebeekn/experiments-in-meteor-blog/_drafts/modal-dialogs-part-1.md

 Templates are pretty much just standard HTML but with a little bit of magic called <a href="http://meteorcapture.com/spacebars/" target="_blank">spacebars</a> added to make them more than just static files.

 The layout template we've created is very simple and just sets up the basic structure of our app.
-Note the "yield" statement in the `<body>`, this is where Iron Router will inject the contents for the different templates in our application.
+Note the "yield" statement in the `<body>` section, this is where Iron Router will inject the contents for the different templates in our application.

 Next we'll create the template to display our favorite animals.